On the additive image of 0th persistent homology

 \begin{proof} For a pointed set \( S \) we have the short exact sequence

-where the first map sends \( 1 \) to the base point, and the second map sends any element of \( S \) to itself.
+where the first map sends \( 1 \) to the base point of $S$, and the second map sends the base point to $0$ and any other element of \( S \) to itself.
 Note that this short exact sequence is functorial in \( S \).
 There is a natural splitting given by sending any linear combination \( \sum_{s \in S} f_s s \) to \( \sum_{s \in S} f_s \). \end{proof}

 \begin{remark} In the previous proof, one might first be tempted to consider the splitting given by sending the base point to 1 and all other elements of \( S \) to 0.
 However, that splitting is \emph{not} natural.
 (The problem is that morphisms may send other elements of a pointed set to the base point.) \end{remark}